 1. Heavy Traffics

 You have a high amount of incoming traffic.
-Sometimes you will receive a notification from your shared hosting provider if you are pulling too many resources from the shared server – this is a tangible way to know that you need to upgrade your server capacity.
+Sometimes you will receive a notification from your shared hosting provider if you are pulling too many resources from the shared server.
 If you don’t receive a notification from your provider, watch your load times and visitor traffic – your growth is an excellent indication.

 2. Reliability and security